MUSIC

 Specification

-At Key Stage 4 we offer the WJEC Eduqas GCSE in Music.
+At Key Stage 4 we offer the EDUQAS GCSE in Music.
 This specification encourages the integration of the three strands of performing, composing and appraising through four interrelated areas of study; building upon skills gained at Key Stage 3.
 These four study areas are designed to develop knowledge and understanding of music through the study of a variety of genres and styles in a wider context.

 A Summary Of Assessment For This Course Is Provided Below: